-The time that is needed for the engine to reach normal operating temperature can be less than the time needed for a walk-around inspection of the engine.
+The time that is needed for the engine to reach normal operating temperature can be less than the time taken for a walk-around inspection of the engine.

-After the engine is started and after the engine reaches normal operating temperature, the engine can be operated at the rated rpm.
-The engine will reach normal operating temperature faster when the engine is at rated speed.
-The engine will reach normal operating temperature faster when the engine is at low power demand.
+The engine can be operated at the rated rpm after the engine is started and after the engine reaches operating temperature.
+The engine will reach normal operating temperature sooner during a low engine speed (rpm) and during a low power demand.
 This procedure is more effective than idling the engine at no load.
 The engine should reach operating temperature in a few minutes.